danielkunin/Regularized-Linear-Autoencoders/README.md

 ### Computational neuroscience

 In response to v1 of the preprint, [Yoshua Benjio](http://www.iro.umontreal.ca/~bengioy/yoshua_en/) wrote us that "the question of obtaining the transpose is actually pretty important for research on a biologically plausible version of backprop, because if you obtain approximate transposes, then several local learning rules give rise to gradient estimator analogues of backprop."
-He pointed us to his wonderful papers [Towards Biologically Plausible Deep Learning](https://arxiv.org/pdf/1502.04156.pdf) and [How Important Is Weight Symmetry in Backpropagation?](https://arxiv.org/pdf/1510.05067.pdf).
-Neuroscientist [Dan Bear](http://neuroailab.stanford.edu/people.html) was kind enough to share his perspective as follows:
+He also pointed us to his wonderful papers [Towards Biologically Plausible Deep Learning](https://arxiv.org/pdf/1502.04156.pdf) and [How Important Is Weight Symmetry in Backpropagation?](https://arxiv.org/pdf/1510.05067.pdf)

+Neuroscientist [Dan Bear](http://neuroailab.stanford.edu/people.html) was also kind enough to share his perspective as follows:

 Deep Neural Networks (DNNs) are algorithms that apply a sequence of linear and nonlinear transformations to each input data point, such as an image represented by a matrix of RGB pixel values.
 DNNs are now widely used in computer vision because they make useful visual information more explicit: for instance, it's hard or impossible to tell what type of object is in an image by training a linear classifier on its pixels or even on the outputs of a shallow neural network; but DNNs can be optimized to perform this sort of "difficult" visual task.